Neighborhood-Based Bartering Networks: The Original Sharing Economy

 - Bartering isn’t limited to goods.
 People trade skills, like tutoring, plumbing, or graphic design.

-The Modern Barter Economy: Trends and Findings
+The Modern Barter Economy: Trends and Examples

-Findings of Modern Barter
+Examples of Modern Barter

 - Skill Swaps: A yoga instructor trades classes for website development.